kevin-robb/eece-5550/README.md

 The sensor visualization tool Rviz can be opened with `rosrun rviz rviz -d config/rviz.rviz`

+We can run `roslaunch turtlebot3_mr apriltag_gazebo.launch` to publish the marker's pose to the `/tf` topic.

 We can command the turtlebot to drive in a 1.5m radius circle CCW with the terminal command `rostopic pub /cmd_vel geometry_msgs/Twist -r 10 '[0.2, 0, 0]' '[0, 0, 0.1333]'`